Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 );

-… or to the dispatch for specific countries.
+… or look at the dispatch for specific countries.

 s.energy_balance.plot.area(